Surveillance Real-Time Monitoring

 Key Real-Time Monitoring features:

-• Each window or graph can be configured to refresh at either the default collection interval or its own refresh interval
+• Customized windows or graphs to refresh at either the default collection interval or its own refresh interval

-• DBAs can establish baselines for threshold values in Event Management's rule definitions.
+• Establish baselines for threshold values in Event Management's rule definitions.

 Blocking Instance Scenario